 - In Is This a Zombie?, Ayumu's fantasies of Eucliwood are voiced by a different Seiyuu (frequently well known, but less commonly heard from nowadays) each episode.
 There is even a scrolling text placed onscreen saying who the Seiyuu is this week.
 This running gag is held up in the dub version as well, featuring and appropriately crediting such actresses like Alexis Tipton, Tia Ballard, Luci Christian, Leah Clark, Kara Edwards, Jamie Marchi, and Carli Mosier, to name a few.

-- In Sayonara, Zetsubou-Sensei, the writing on the blackboard in the classroom, and a lot of writing seen elsewhere, will change in every shot, mid-conversation.
+- In Pani Poni Dash! and Sayonara, Zetsubou-Sensei, the writing on the blackboard in the classroom, and a lot of writing seen elsewhere, will change in every shot, mid-conversation.

-- Ms. Frizzle from The Magic School Bus will change her dress in every episode to reflect the subject being covered in that episode.
+- Ms. Frizzle from The Magic School Bus will change her dress in every book to reflect the subject being covered.

 - Someone or something with the name "Shuttleworth" appears in nearly every Aunt Dimity book.
 Occasionally, it will be attached to a minor character with actual lines, such as Rev. and Mrs. Shutttleworth of Penford Harbour in Aunt Dimity and the Duke.
 It was also the name of an inn in Salisbury that Lori had once visited, and which she used as part of her cover story for Simon's visit to the hospital in Aunt Dimity Takes a Holiday.
 Most often, it is someone no longer on the scene due to death, or someone never seen yet referenced because they perform some plot function.
 Two of the references are from Finch (and possibly the same person), a Miss Shuttleworth once ran the village tea room, and Dimity names a Patricia Shuttleworth whose dog's unlikely victory in the local dog show caused a "kerfluffle".
 The same Shuttleworth (an art teacher in the nearby market town of Upper Deeping) is mentioned in Aunt Dimity and the Family Tree and 'Aunt Dimity and the Village Witch''.
 The name also appears on the tombstones of a family that died in an epidemic in Bluebird, Colorado; as one of Bill's clients whose demands keep him in London; as the pseudonym Sir Percy Pelham used to scout out Erinskil before his purchase of his island castle; and Mr. Barlow's Whitby informant on Prunella Hooper and Peggy Kitchen's secret son.